GoodBoyDigital/mini-runner/README.md

 Next open you browser (http://localhost:9966).
 The test is run in the console.
 The test result above comes from macbook pro chrome 58.

-Any thoughs or comments hit me up on twitter [@doormat23](https://twitter.com/doormat23), I'd love to hear them!
+Any thoughts or comments hit me up on twitter [@doormat23](https://twitter.com/doormat23), I'd love to hear them!